Positive flow-spines and contact 3-manifolds: Introduction

 \begin{theorem} For any positive flow-spine $P$ of a closed, oriented $3$-manifold $M$, there exists a unique contact structure supported by $P$ up to isotopy. \end{theorem}

 Recall that two contact structures $\xi_0$ and $\xi_1$ are said to be {\it isotopic} if there exists a one-parameter family of contact forms connecting two contact forms $\alpha_0$ and $\alpha_1$ whose kernel are $\xi_0$ and $\xi_1$, respectively.
 In particular, $(M,\xi_0)$ and $(M,\xi_1)$ are contactomorphic by Gray's stability~\cite{Gra59}.

-\begin{theorem} For any closed, connected, oriented contact $3$-manifold $(M,\xi)$, there exists a positive flow-spine $P$ of $M$ that supports $\xi$. \end{theorem}
+The existence of a poistive flow-spine for a given contact $3$-manifold will be discussed in a forthcoming paper.